MicrosoftDocs/supply-chain-center/articles/administer/schema/accountsupplycommitment.md

 # **AccountSupplyCommitment**

+The account supply commitment pertains to the assurance or undertaking made by suppliers regarding a purchase order.
+Suppliers guarantee specific ship dates, delivery dates, and quantities they are capable of delivering.
+If customers permit partial shipments, suppliers can furnish a delivery schedule that includes multiple promised ship dates and quantities associated with those purchase order schedules.

 |	EntityAttribute	|	Datatype	|	Length	|	Primary Key	|	Description	|
 |---------------|--------|------|----------|-----------|
 |	AccountId	|	string	|	36	|	No	|	A unique identifier of an account.
 The account could be a customer or vendor etc. AccountId is an auto generated Id by Microsoft D365 or Supply chain center. 	|